Jack Bursey: First Byrd expedition

-In 1927 Bursey read in a newspaper that Commander Richard E. Byrd was planning an expedition to the Antarctic and needed dog drivers and skiers.
+In 1927, Bursey read in a newspaper that Commander Richard E. Byrd was planning an expedition to the Antarctic and needed dog drivers and skiers.
 Bursey was one of 50,000 American males to apply.

 While Bursey was not initially selected, he brought a letter of recommendation from his employer to the expedition office and appealed to one of Byrd's men.
 The departure was scheduled in less than two weeks.

-In two days Bursey was granted an interview with Byrd.
-"I was disappointed when I first saw Commander Byrd," he recalled in an interview in 1979 in the Grand Rapids Press.
-"I had pictured him as a 7-foot giant with fire in his eyes.
-Instead, he was a slight man.
-Looking at me from across the desk, he seemed humble and friendly.
-It was probably the shortest interview on record."
+Two days later, Bursey was granted a short interview with Byrd.
+In a later (1979) interview, Bursey remarked that he was disappointed when he first met Byrd, having pictured him as a "7-foot giant with fire in his eyes," but said that he found him both humble and friendly.

-Byrd then told him that all his men were hired, but that he would see what he could do.
+Byrd then told him that all his men were hired but that he would see what he could do.

 Luck and experience were with Bursey.
-He was signed on as a seaman on the barque the SS City of New York, one of two ships Byrd was taking on the expedition to the Bay of Whales, Antarctica.
+He was signed on as a seaman on the barque SS City of New York, one of two ships Byrd was taking on the expedition to the Bay of Whales, Antarctica.
 The City of New York, a sailing vessel, was probably one of the last of her kind in the world.
 Built of wood in Norway in 1882 for the Greenland sealing trade, with sides 34 in thick, she was made to withstand much of the pressure of shifting ice.
 Roald Amundsen, as a young man, had sailed on her during one of her first voyages.

 Byrd's other ship was the Eleanor Bolling, a steam vessel.
-On it were the parts of the plane the Floyd Bennett which, when assembled, was to carry Byrd over the pole.
+On it were the parts of a Ford Trimotor airplane, the Floyd Bennett, which, when assembled, was to carry Byrd over the South Pole.

-Bursey was on the barque when it left New York August 25, traveling through the Panama Canal and across the Pacific Ocean, reaching New Zealand in 91 days.
+Bursey was on the barque when it left New York on August 25, traveling through the Panama Canal and across the Pacific Ocean, reaching New Zealand in 91 days.
 The Bolling, a faster ship, had left a month later.